Integral points on elliptic curves and explicit valuations of division polynomials: Introduction

 A famous theorem of Siegel states that there are only finitely many integral points on any elliptic curve $E/\QQ$.
 Of course, this implies that among the multiples $[n]P$ of any particular point $P$, only finitely many may be integral.
 In this context there are two natural ways to give a bound: on the number of such points; and on the size of $n$.
 If one assumes either the \emph{abc} Conjecture of Masser and Oesterl\'e, or Szpiro's Conjecture, and restricts attention only to elliptic curves in minimal Weierstrass form, then the \emph{number} of integral points among the multiples of $P$ is bounded uniformly according to work of Hindry and Silverman \cite{MR948108}.
 This is also known unconditionally for curves of integral $j$-invariant \cite{MR895285}.

-The best known result bounding the \emph{size} of $n$ is due to Ingram \cite{\Ingram}, who uses lower bounds on linear forms in elliptic logarithms to bound $n$ in terms of the height of $E$, and a quantity denoted $M(P)$, depending on $P$, which is related to the Tamagawa number of $E$ and can be bounded above in terms of $E$ alone.
+The best known result bounding the \emph{size} of $n$ is due to Ingram \cite{\Ingram}, who uses lower bounds on linear forms in elliptic logarithms to bound $n$ in terms of the height of $E$, and the quantity $M(P)$, defined as the smallest $m$ such that $[m]P$ has non-singular reduction modulo all primes (note that $M(P)$ can be bounded above in terms of $E$ alone).
 Using a gap principle, Ingram goes on to find a constant $C$, depending only on $M(P)$ (and not the height of $E$) such that at most one multiple $[n]P$ is integral for $n > C$.
 At the moment, analogous results bounding integral points among linear combinations $[n]P + [m]Q$ seem to be out of reach.

-In this paper, we obtain a version of this result in which the constant depends only on the ratio of heights $h(E)/\widehat{h}(P)$.
-See Section \ref{sec:integral} for the definitions of the heights.
+In this paper, we obtain a similar result in which the constant depends only on the ratio of heights $h(E)/\widehat{h}(P)$, defined as follows.
+The canonical height of a point $P$ is given by